 Morbihan

-I was in southern Brittany, in an area called Morbihan, a name derived from a large gulf with indented shores and hundreds of islands sheltered on the southwestern coast of France.
-Statistically speaking, Brittany has the longest coastline in France, explained by the intricate lacework of its shores and the large number of islands.
-But who cares about numbers when you arrive there?
-You are simply mesmerized by the strange and often provocative relationship between the water and the land: it’s a fascinating relationship, a marriage whose only chance is the saving rhythm of the tides.
+I found myself in southern Brittany, in an area known as Morbihan – a name derived from a vast gulf with indented shores and hundreds of islands, nestled on France’s southwestern coast.
+Statistically speaking, Brittany boasts the longest coastline in France, a fact easily explained by the intricate lacework of its shores and its sheer abundance of islands.

-Depending on the time of day, you can travel on foot or by boat from one place to another.
-And depending on the time of day, a landscape can be spectacular or somewhat melancholic – muddy or covered with the calmest water mirror.
-Every person owns a small boat, and these boats are mostly parked safely on the ground – at low tide.
-It’s like this:
+But who truly cares for numbers once you arrive there?
+You are simply mesmerized by the strange, often provocative relationship between the water and the land; a fascinating marriage whose only hope lies in the saving rhythm of the tides.
+Depending on the time of day, one can travel effortlessly on foot or by boat from one place to another.
+And, depending on the tide, a landscape might shift from spectacular to somewhat melancholic – perhaps muddy, or transformed into the calmest water mirror.
+Here, almost everyone owns a small boat, mostly parked safely on the ground at low tide.
+It’s quite a sight:

 the fun